CL-ZHAO-git/CL-ZHAO-git.github.io/_pages/about.md

 Welcome!
 I am currently a [Master of Science in Quantitative and Computational Finance](https://qcf.gatech.edu) student at [Georgia Institute of Technology](https://www.gatech.edu).
 I obtained my Bachelor degree in Statistics from [Shandong University](https://en.sdu.edu.cn/) in 2022.

-My research interests mainly lie in Machine Learning, Quantitative/Algorithmic Trading etc. With a strong passion on both theories and applications.
+My research interests mainly lie in Machine Learning, Both Theory and it's application (e.g. Quantitative/Algorithmic Trading).
+With a strong passion on both theories and applications.
 Dedicated to make impactful research and contributions.

-Math/Stat background plus a solid coding skills both in research and engineering.
+I have a strong background in math and statistics, along with solid coding skills in both research and engineering projects.

 Actively looking for new opportunities!
 ## Education